 A possible defense against this problem would be to round the input on a significantly larger scale than $\mathcal{B}$ before evaluating $F$.
 Let the rounding be performed by a mapping $g$, then we would in fact smooth a classifier $F \circ g$.
-If we consider $\mathcal{B}$ to be in the orders of $10^{-8}$ and we would round it to orders $10^{-2}$, then the probability that $x + \epsilon$ will be close to the boundary of rounding, i.e., $\exists \epsilon_2 \in \mathcal{B} : g(x+\epsilon + \epsilon_2) \neq g(x+\epsilon)$ would be \mh{on} the order of $10^{-6}$, which is then the probability that the attack within \mh{the} threat model $\mathcal{B}$ could indeed change the input of $F$ at a single position.
-Consequently, the probability that there is no $\epsilon_2 \in \mathcal{B}$ which would change the result of rounding is very roughly $\approx (1-10^6)^{3072} \approx 0.997$ for CIFAR and $\approx (1-10^6)^{150528} \approx 0.86$ for ImageNet.
-This means that for approximatelly $86\%$ \mh{of the} smoothed ImageNet images we can guarantee that $F(x+\epsilon+\epsilon_2) = F(x + \epsilon)$ and for the others, we could e.g., set $\min_{\epsilon_2\in \mathcal{B}} F(x+\epsilon+\epsilon_2) = 0$.
+If we consider $\mathcal{B}$ to be in the orders of $10^{-8}$ and we would round it to orders $10^{-2}$, then the probability that $x + \varepsilon$ will be close to the boundary of rounding, i.e., $\exists \varepsilon_2 \in \mathcal{B} : g(x+\varepsilon + \varepsilon_2) \neq g(x+\varepsilon)$ would be on the order of $10^{-6}$, which is then the probability that the attack within the threat model $\mathcal{B}$ could indeed change the input of $F$ at a single position.
+Consequently, the probability that there is no $\varepsilon_2 \in \mathcal{B}$ which would change the result of rounding is very roughly $\approx (1-10^6)^{3072} \approx 0.997$ for CIFAR and $\approx (1-10^6)^{150528} \approx 0.86$ for ImageNet.
+This means that for approximatelly $86\%$ of the smoothed ImageNet images we can guarantee that $F(x+\varepsilon+\varepsilon_2) = F(x + \varepsilon)$ and for the others, we could e.g., set $\min_{\varepsilon_2\in \mathcal{B}} F(x+\varepsilon+\varepsilon_2) = 0$.
 This replacement of $F$ by $F \circ g$ during smoothing seem to solve the problem for CIFAR and partially also for ImageNet for single precision.
 For half precision, the problem will persist.

 However, even if this adjustment solved the problem with numerical errors satisfactorily during the addition of noise to images, the certificate will still not be sound because we are unlikely to control the normal distribution sampler's performance.
-Thus, although we do not see a striking example of how to exploit the imperfections of normal distribution samplers, a lack of a counterexample is not enough to confirm the correctness of a certification method.
+The normal distribution samplers implementations used in standard software libraries (e.g., Ziggurat algorithm; Box-Muller transform) transform i.i.d. uniform distribution samples to i.i.d. normal distribution samples.
+While this is true in theory for unlimited precision; here, we perform floating-point operations.
+Therefore, the sampling is subject to floating-point errors and we don't observe the actual rounded samples from normal distribution.